Harness 24/7 Service Guard monitors your live applications, catching problems that surface minutes or hours following deployment.

 - See the Stackdriver Verification Overview.

-Here's an example of a completed Stackdriver Metrics for 24/7 Service Guard setup.
+Here's an example of a completed Stackdriver Logging setup for verification.

 Step 1: Set up 24/7 Service Guard

 To set up 24/7 Service Guard for Stackdriver, do the following:

 - Ensure that you have added Stackdriver as a Harness Verification Provider, as described in Connect to Stackdriver.

 - In your Harness Application, ensure that you have added a Service, as described in Services.
 For 24/7 Service Guard, you do not need to add an Artifact Source to the Service, or configure its settings.
 You simply need to create a Service and name it.
 It will represent your application for 24/7 Service Guard.

 - In Environments, ensure that you have added an Environment for the Service you added.
 For steps on adding an Environment, see Environments.